-Based on the NSCAS results from spring 2022, our District outperformed the state averages in both reading and math.
+Based on the NSCAS results from spring 2023, our District outperformed the state averages by 3% in reading, 10% in math, and 16% in science.

 DIBELS

 DIBELS testing is used to assess student phonemic awareness, phonics skills, and oral reading fluency to enhance student reading abilities.
 The assessment is given to all K-6 grade students, three times a year (fall, winter, and spring).